lucasprag/lucasprag/_posts/2020-06-22-fish-the-shell.md

 layout: post
 ---

-One of the greatest changes I made to my set of programming tools was changing from zsh to [fish](https://fishshell.com/) and these are the reasons that drove me to this change:
+One of the greatest changes I've made to my set of programming tools was changing from zsh to [fish](https://fishshell.com/) and these are the reasons that drove me to this change:

 ### 1. Abbreviations